snawaz/snawaz.github.com/foam.md

 The libraries and utilities are written out of fun while exploring various features of C++11.
 New ideas keep coming to my mind and I keep updating and refactoring the source code, making the programming experience better and better.
 It is a work in progress, with the following objectives and goals:

- - Cool and useful functionality.
+ - Cool, useful and powerful functionality.
  - Easy to use.
 Aesthetic coding.
  - Concise yet readable.
  - Performant.